enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-component.md

 - component is a [javascript function](javascript-function.md)

-> component 有 class 的形式, 但是 class 本质上还是一个 function
+> you use `class` create a component, but class essentially is a function

 **function component**